masonfmatthews/rails_assignments/assignments/number_guessing/README.md

 * Your code should include at least two methods.
 * This game should be run from the command line by typing "ruby game.rb".

-## Normal Mode

-Your goal for tonight is to create a number guessing game.
-Your program should pick a random number between 1 and 100 and ask you for a guess.
-If your guess is less than the program's number, it should tell you that you were low and let you guess again.
-If the guess is greater than the program's number,  it should tell you that you were high and let you guess again.
-If your guess is correct, the program should tell you that you win and then quit.

 ## Hard Mode

 Hard Mode has two parts to it:

 1. In normal mode, you will probably use the "rand" method.
-See if you can find another way!
+In hard mode, find another way!
 2. The program should also comment on your behavior if you make a guess that doesn't help you.
 For example, you might say "50" and then be told "that's too low."
 If you then guess "25," you're just wasting a guess.

 ## Nightmare Mode